yangfangs/physpetools/docs/docs/tutorial.md

 ## Auto bulid Tree of life

+The tree of life always used to describe the relations between organisms are living and extinct.
+Here we reconstruct tree of life tree, which contain 191 organisms.
+We use two way auto reconstruct phylogenetic tree. one way is use highly conserved protein and another way is use 16s SSU RNA to reconstruct phylogenetic tree.

 ### Auto build Tree of life by highly conserved protein

 ####  1.Prepare organism names list, 191 organisms names list [download][1]